-It is recommended to use good judgment and err on the side of readability and usability when selecting the appropriate fonts and sizing for web content.
+Use good judgment and err on the side of readability and usability when selecting appropriate fonts and sizing for web content.

 Alternatively, if you are less concerned about specifying the appearance of your page, you can choose not to specify background and foreground text colors.
-No contrast checking is required, as the user’s browser will determine the colors of the text and background.
+No contrast checking is required, as the user’s browser determines the colors of the text and background.

-If it is not possible to meet the recommended contrast levels, you will need to provide a link to an alternative, equivalent version of the page (which has no color contrast issues), or allow the user to adjust the contrast of the page color scheme to their own requirements.
+If it is not possible to meet the recommended contrast levels, you must provide a link to an alternative, equivalent version of the page (which has no color contrast issues), or allow the user to adjust the contrast of the page color scheme to their own requirements.

 The intent of this Success Criterion is to ensure that visually rendered text, including text-based controls (text characters that have been displayed so that they can be seen [vs. text characters that are still in data form such as ASCII]) can be scaled successfully so that it can be read directly by people with mild visual disabilities, without requiring the use of assistive technology such as a screen magnifier.
 Users may benefit from scaling all content on the Web page, but text is most critical.

-As well as following the guidelines under How to Meet Success Criteria 1.4.4 you can encourage content authors to use fluid, flexible widths and heights in their page designs and font sizes (for example, Responsive Web Design) to allow readers the ability to resize text.
+Besides following the guidelines under How to Meet Success Criteria 1.4.4, you can encourage content authors to use fluid, flexible widths and heights in their page designs, and font sizes (for example, Responsive Web Design) to allow readers the ability to resize text.

 Logotypes (text that is part of a logo or brand name) are considered essential.

 If images of text must be used, use CSS to replace the images of text with equivalent text in HTML so that the text is available in a customizable way.
-For an example on how this can be achieved, refer to C30: Using CSS to replace text with images of text and providing user interface controls to switch.
+For an example of how this can be achieved, see C30: Using CSS to replace text with images of text and providing user interface controls to switch.

 This deals with ensuring that users can access all functionality using a keyboard.

 The intent of this Success Criterion is to ensure that, wherever possible, content can be operated through a keyboard or keyboard interface (so an alternate keyboard can be used).
-When content can be operated through a keyboard or alternate keyboard, it is operable by people with no vision (who cannot use devices such as mice that require eye-hand coordination) as well as by people who must use alternate keyboards or input devices that act as keyboard emulators.
-Keyboard emulators include speech input software, sip-and-puff software, on-screen keyboards, scanning software and a variety of assistive technologies and alternate keyboards.
-Individuals with low vision also may have trouble tracking a pointer and find the use of software much easier (or only possible) if they can control it from the keyboard.
+When content can be operated through a keyboard or alternate keyboard, it is operable by people with no vision (who cannot use devices such as mice that require eye-hand coordination) and by people who must use alternate keyboards or input devices that act as keyboard emulators.
+Keyboard emulators include speech input software, sip-and-puff software, on-screen keyboards, scanning software, and various assistive technologies and alternate keyboards.
+Individuals with low vision may also have trouble tracking a pointer and find the use of software much easier (or only possible) if they can control it from the keyboard.